 A Different Math lecture

-Professor Stephan van Gils used the Explain Everything (EE) application for the delivery of Math lectures during the 4th quartile of the academic year 2015-2016 for the 1st year students of Creative Technology and other programmes.
+Professor Stephan van Gils used the Explain Everything (EE) application for the delivery of Math lectures during the 4th quartile of the academic year 2015-2016 for 1st year students.
 Stephan van Gils used an iPad Pro and the Apple Pencil in combination with EE.
 Here’s the why and how.

 Lecturers often use the chalkboard to do calculations and explain derivations during lectures.
 This is completely natural to them and also to the students.
 But there are some drawbacks associated with this common practice.
 First of all it is quite probable that another class will occupy the designated lecture hall before the Math lecture.
 Therefore preparing a chalkboard before a lecture is often logistically not really possible.
 And during the lecture itself in the lecture hall, the professor must be very aware of the readability of the handwriting.
 And thirdly the lecturer will be standing with his back to the students while writing.
 So really staying in touch with the students in the lecture hall is not easy.